Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Methodology

-The overall procedure extends the one from \cite{kroll2022efficient} mainly in two directions.
-First, the methodology from \cite{kroll2022efficient} is extended also to the 2D case which requires the definition of suitable sampling grids beyond the 1D case where the definition of regular grids is obvious.
-Second, and maybe more important, in step (2b) we add the stopping criterion to the overall procedure which is ought to release us from the task of specifying the number of sequential steps in advance.
+First, the new methodology is also applicable in the 2D case of grain boundary plane inclinations, in which a prediction of the locations of energy minima simply based on geometric arguments is not possible, but it depends on the atomistic details of the GB plane.
+The 2D fundamental zone furthermore requires the definition of suitable sampling grids beyond the 1D case where the definition of regular grids is obvious.
+Second, in step (2b) we add the stopping criterion to the overall procedure with the goal to release us from the task of specifying the number of sequential steps in advance and to turn the statistical sampling into an active learning scheme.
 These two ingredients of the overall procedure will be described explicitly in the following sections.